 Okay, so I admit I have actually been on a package holiday before.
 I was 18, and my friends dragged me to Spain on a package trip to celebrate finishing our exams.
 It wasn’t the best experience, in no small part thanks to a rep who lived up to all the stereotypes and made my evenings a trial to endure rather than an experience to enjoy.
 Which was what I was expecting on this trip to Tenerife.

 There was a rep at the airport, making sure everyone got on the right transfer buses, and a handy card given to us all with emergency numbers for our local rep, but that was it.
 Which was brilliant.
 If we wanted help it was there, but if not, we could just carry on by ourselves.
-Funnily enough (although it wasn’t funny at the time), a day into our holiday, we actually needed our rep. Some complete and utter scoundrel broke into our hire car stole our cameras, money and passports out of the locked boot in Teide National Park, leaving us stranded on a foreign island, and in a bit of a state.
+Funnily enough (although it wasn’t funny at the time), a day into our holiday, we actually needed our rep. We were exploring Teide National Park when some complete and utter bastard broke into our hire car and stole all our cameras, money, clothing and passports out of the locked boot, leaving us stranded on a foreign island, and in a bit of a state.

 Having the Jet2Holidays rep, Zaf, on hand to answer our questions and give advice about how to get to the British Consulate for our emergency travel documents was invaluable.
 We spoke to him several times on the phone and he even came up to the hotel to talk it all through with us.
 We kinda liked that he called on our last day to, just to check we were okay and everything was in order for our return journey.
 Julien, the concierge at the hotel was superb too, and sat with us through an excruciatingly long telephone call to the police in Spain, as well as helping us arrange another hire car.
 It was a good feeling to know there were people here looking out for us, and that we weren’t alone.
 Sure, we could’ve coped with it all by ourselves, but having a rep made the whole process a lot less stressful.